GeunhwaJeong/haneul-new/docs/README.md

 ## License

-The Haneul Documentation is distributed under the [LICENSE](CC BY 4.0 license).
+The Haneul Documentation is distributed under the [CC BY 4.0 license](../LICENSE-docs).